Rostromedial tegmental nucleus: Clinical significance

 The RMTg plays a "crucial role" in the regulation of dopaminergic neuronal activity in the central nervous system by endogenous opioids and opiate drugs.
 The GABAergic neurons that project from the RMTg to the midbrain dopaminergic nuclei (i.e., the ventral tegmental area and substantia nigra pars compacta) express μ-opioid receptors.
 Current evidence suggests that exogenous opiates (e.g., morphine and heroin) excite the dopamine pathways originating in the VTA by activating the μ-opioid receptors in neurons projecting from the RMTg; opioid activation of these neurons leads to disinhibition of the GABAergic brake on dopamine networks.
 Since RMTg projections to the VTA are the primary inhibitor of the dopaminergic pathways that are implicated in addiction (e.g., the mesolimbic pathway), the RMTg plays a significant role in the development of opiate addictions.

+Chemogenetic manipulations of the RMTg bidirectionally alter nociceptive behavior and the analgesic efficacy of systemic morphine, indicating that RMTg output not only gates mesodopamine but also modulates pain processing and opioid analgesia.

+Manipulations along the lateral habenula→RMTg pathway bidirectionally modulate ethanol-conditioned place preference (CPP): enhancing RMTg GABAergic inhibition increases CPP, whereas disinhibition reduces it, consistent with RMTg gating of dopamine-driven reward expression.
+However, ethanol-induced hyperlocomotion does not seem to be mediated by the RMTg.

 Psychostimulants have been shown to increase expression of the FosB and ΔFosB in the RMTg; as of 2012, the effects of stimulant-induced increases in ΔFosB expression in the RMTg are not known.